 Mass Ave Restaurants

 Massachusetts Ave (Mass Ave for short) is a hopping shopping and cultural district full of restaurants, independent boutiques, and theaters.
 There are lots of options for family-friendly dining so after you’ve parked your bike head to Bru Burger for delicious and unique burgers or try Mimi Blue Meatballs for a fun take on this Italian staple.
 If you have some time, stop into a few of the shops, filled with items made right here in the city.
+The Garage at Bottleworks is a food hall that offers tons of different options.

 Related Post: The List of the Best Indiana State Parks